Upper River Catchments – The Essence Of Life

 Whio are considered an indicator of environmental quality with their presence confirming a clean and healthy water body able to support macro-invertebrates such as mayfly, stonefly larvae and caddisfly which sustain the diet of this species.

 Current and future invasive mammalian predator control concentrates on locations where remnant populations persist, often overlapping with rock wren habitat within alpine basins.
-The aim is to restore and enhance whio populations within the Makarora catchment in line with other successful catchments identified within the DOC national whio restoration plan.
+The aim is to restore and enhance whio populations within the Makarora catchment in line with other successful catchments identified within the DOC National Whio Recovery Plan.

 Following in Hoki’s footsteps; we are pleased to welcome *Kip, our new whio detection dog and her handler Cody Thyne to help complete the picture of what the remnant whio distribution and population status looks like for the Makarora and Wilkin catchments.
-Kip and Cody have been investigating the Tiel, Wonderland Valley, upper Makarora and recently the Siberia to locate this years surviving fledglings.
+Kip and Cody have been investigating the Tiel, Wonderland Valley, the Cameron, upper Makarora and recently the Siberia to locate this years surviving fledglings.
 Many stoats have since been caught within the Siberia Valley by traps installed by ABT for whio protection during 2019.
 This essential work is ongoing!

 Testing the effectiveness of integrated pest control at protecting whio (Hymenolaimus malacorhynchos) from stoat (Mustela erminea) predation in beech forests (Nothofagaceae).
 Kate E Steffens, Jason P Malham, Rebecca S Davies and Graeme P Elliott.
 New Zealand Journal of Ecology (2022) 46 (1) : 3470.

 Birds as Biodiversity and Environmental Indicators (2017).
 Journal of Natural Sciences Research.
 ISSN 2224-3186.
 VO7, No. 21.